TheRealKr3ative/Plinko/README.md

 ## Core Concepts

 ### Cache

 `Plinko.define()` returns a **Cache** -- an isolated live store with its own schema, replication config, save hooks, and signals.
-Multiple caches coexist independently.
+Multiple caches coexist without interfering with each other.

 ### Schema

 The `schema` table defines field names and their default values.
-Defaults are used for type validation on write and as the baseline for `:reset()` and `:migrate()`.
+Defaults are used for type validation on every write and serve as the baseline for `:reset()` and `:migrate()`.
+Writing a key that doesn't exist in the schema is rejected.

-### Dirty tracking
+### Dirty Tracking

-Every `:set()` or `:patch()` marks affected keys dirty.
-Only dirty fields are passed to `onSave` -- reads and unchanged keys never trigger a flush.
+Every `:set()` or `:patch()` marks affected fields dirty.
+When a flush runs -- either on the auto-save interval, on `PlayerRemoving`, or manually via `:flush()` -- only those dirty fields are passed to `onSave`.
+Keys that were never written, or written with the same value they already held, are excluded.

 ### Thenables

 `onLoad` and `onSave` must return a Promise.
-Plinko chains off whatever you return -- you choose the persistence layer.
+Plinko chains off whatever you return -- letting you plug in any persistence layer without the library dictating how you talk to DataStore.

 ---